Complete Positivity for Mixed Unitary Categories: From Linearly distributive to monoidal categories

+$\mx_{A,B}$ is called as the {\em mixor} and is natural in both the arguments.
+The commuting diagram is drawn as follows in the graphical calculus of LDCs:

 The natural transformation $\mx_{A,B}$ is the {\bf mixor}.
 When the map ${\sf m}$ is an isomorphism, then the LDC is said to be an {\bf isomix category}; furthermore,when ${\sf m}$ is an isomorphism the coherence requirement above to obtain ${\sf mx}$ is automatic (see Lemma 6.6 \cite{CS97a}).
+A {\bf compact LDC} is an isomix LDC in which the mixor is a natural isomorphism.
+For a {\bf monoidal category}, the mixor is the identity natural transformation.